pivotal-cf/identity-sample-apps/README.md

      - If your plan is configured with an alternative Identity Provider (like LDAP), your administrator will need to provide you credentials with memberships to the `todo.read` and `todo.write` scopes.

-1. Visit the deployed Authorization Code and Client Credentials sample apps by entering the urls of the apps (which you can find by running `cf apps`).
+1. Visit the deployed sample apps by entering the urls of the apps (which you can find by running `cf apps`).
 (The Resource Server sample app is a backend API and not intended to be accessed through a browser.)

 # Unsupported Grant Types